Maternal and Child Health Live Virtual Event Series

 - Journal Author Spotlight - A Paradigm Shift in Preconception and Interconception Care

-Overview: This presentation will present a framework of the “why, what, and how” of preconception healthcare.
+Overview: This presentation presented a framework of the “why, what, and how” of preconception healthcare.
 Dr. Frayne will provide foundational information about why preconception care is critical to improving birth outcomes, its comprehensive components, and current strategies of capturing the key element of pregnancy intention and risk reduction through opportunities at every encounter.

 - Session 6 - Fatherhood Engagement